Legends of the inhabitants of the Sukhum/i monkey nursery

 The nursery-based Institute of Experimental Pathology and Therapy was established in 1958, which became the largest in the Soviet Union and quite a famous primate research centre all over the world.
 Its main area of expertise was production of anti-cancer drugs.

-The Institute of Experimental Pathology and Therapy of Abkhazia had been a prime focus of the Soviet space program for years.
+The Institute of Experimental Pathology and Therapy of Abkhazia had been a prime focus of the Soviet space programme for years.
 The monkeys from this nursery were used for experiments and some of them were sent for a flight in spaceships.

 Rhesus macaques were selected, aged between 2 and 3, small-sized, healthy and smart and the effects of the microgravity factors, such as the lack of physical activity and support offloading, on their body.

-The tests, which are considered cruel by today’s standards, are described in the Soviet research documentation as follows: electrodes were implanted in their hearts, brains and muscles; they were dressed in special overalls, were hung on to ropes and remain in the same position up to 60 days.
+The tests, which are considered cruel by today’s standards, are described in the Soviet research documentation as follows: electrodes were implanted in their hearts, brains and muscles; they were dressed in special overalls, were hung on to ropes and stuck in the same position up to 60 days.

 The consequences for the locomotion and nervous systems were studied and after that the aspects and dates of animal rehabilitation were described in detail.